Home || Records || My interests

 Introduction

-The Old Parish Registers of births/baptisms, marriages and deaths/burials (1606-1854) and the census records for the parish for the years 1841, 1851, 1861, 1871, 1881, 1891 and 1901 are widely available in libraries on microfilm.
+The Old Parish Registers and census records are also widely available in libraries on microfilm.
 Microfiche indexes to the pre-1855 registers of baptisms/births and marriages (for all Midlothian) and of the censuses of 1881 and 1891 are also widely available.

 Note that although the parish of Inveresk lies within the county of Midlothian for historical purposes, since 1974 it has been within the area administered by East Lothian Council.
-So information about the area's history is to be found at Haddington Library, though some is also available at Midlothian Local Studies Library, Clerk Street, Loanhead, Midlothian.
+So information about the area's history - archives, local history collections and museum collections - is to be found in Haddington, at the new John Gray Centre.

 Abbreviations